 Data Interpretation IssuesData for this indicator report are from the Behavioral Risk Factor Surveillance System (BRFSS), an ongoing survey of adults regarding their health-related behaviors, health conditions, and preventive services.
 Data are collected in all 50 states, D.C., and U.S. territories.
 Responses have been weighted to reflect the New Mexico adult population by age, sex, ethnicity, geographic region, marital status, education level, home ownership and type of phone ownership.
 The survey is conducted using scientific telephone survey methods for landline and cellular phones (with cellular since 2011).
 The landline phone portion of the survey excludes adults living in group quarters such as college dormitories, nursing homes, military barracks, and prisons.
 The cellular phone portion of the survey includes adult students living in college dormitories but excludes other group quarters.
 Beginning with 2011, the BRFSS updated its surveillance methods by adding in calls to cell phones and changing its weighting methods.
 These changes improve BRFSS' ability to take into account the increasing proportion of U.S. adults using only cellular telephones as well as to adjust survey data to improve the representativeness of the estimates generated from the survey.
 Results have been adjusted for the probability of selection of the respondent, and have been weighted to the adult population by age, gender, phone type, detailed race/ethnicity, renter/owner, education, marital status, and geographic area.
 Lastly and importantly, these changes mean that the data from years prior to 2011 are not directly comparable to data from 2011 and beyond.
 Please see the [https://ibis.health.state.nm.us/view/docs/Query/BRFSS/BRFSS_fact_sheet_Aug2012.pdf BRFSS Method Change Factsheet].
 The "missing" and "don't know" responses are removed before calculating a percentage.

-DefinitionAmong adults, the proportion who engage in aerobic physical activity of at least moderate intensity for at least 150 minutes/week, or 75 minutes/week of vigorous intensity, or an equivalent combination.
+DefinitionAmong adults, the proportion who meet aerobic physical activity recommendations of at least 150 minutes/week of moderate intensity, or 75 minutes/week of vigorous intensity, or an equivalent combination.

 NumeratorNumber of adults meeting physical activity recommendations from the Behavioral Risk Factor Surveillance System